-CONSERVATION ACTION Our approach to securing the country's natural heritage is guided by a combination of nine BIG IDEAS:
+Our approach to conservation action is informed by a combination of nine BIG IDEAS:

-WTI's Wild Rescue team focuses on ENSURING THE WELFARE of individual displaced animals.
-We leverage on pioneering science-based animal rehabilitation techniques in our establishments that include the Centre for Bear Rehabilitation and Conservation (CBRC, Arunachal Pradesh), the Centre for Wildlife Rehabilitation and Conservation (CWRC, Assam), and the veterinary units stationed in Similipal Tiger Reserve and Keonjhar in Odisha, giving a diverse range of threatened species, a second chance at life in the wild.
+INCREASING THE WELFARE of individual displaced animals and improving wildlife health are major tenets of our work.
+We leverage pioneering science-based rehabilitation techniques in establishments such as the Centre for Bear Rehabilitation and Conservation (CBRC, Arunachal Pradesh) and the Centre for Wildlife Rehabilitation and Conservation (CWRC, Assam), giving a range of animals - most of them Threatened species - a second chance at life in the wild.